 The committee also took into account the age at which treatment is stopped (see section 4.19) and the effect of carer burden (see section 4.25).
 Based on the committee's preferred assumptions, and using the most conservative treatment stopping ages (16 years in girls and 17 years in boys) but omitting the caregiver disutility, the ICER was £149,565 per quality-adjusted life year (QALY) gained.
 Based on these assumptions and using the more optimistic treatment stopping ages (14 years in girls and 16 years in boys), and including the caregiver disutility, the ICER was £112,517 per QALY gained.
 In these scenarios, the incremental QALY gains associated with burosumab ranged from 5.52 to 15.99.
 The committee concluded that the ICER was in the range of £113,000 to £150,000 per QALY gained.

-4.29 The committee understood that the interim process and methods of the highly specialised technologies programme (2017) specifies that a most plausible ICER of below £100,000 per QALY gained for a highly specialised technology is normally considered an effective use of NHS resources.
+4.29 The committee understood that NICE's interim process and methods of the highly specialised technologies programme (2017) specifies that a most plausible ICER of below £100,000 per QALY gained for a highly specialised technology is normally considered an effective use of NHS resources.
 For a most plausible ICER above £100,000 per QALY gained, judgements about the acceptability of the highly specialised technology as an effective use of NHS resources must take account of the magnitude of the incremental therapeutic improvement, as revealed through the number of additional QALYs gained.
 Taking into account the incremental QALY gains (between 5.52 and 15.99), the committee concluded that burosumab could meet the criteria for applying a QALY weight.

 Impact of the technology beyond direct health benefits and on the delivery of the specialised service